Tandoori Turkey with Stuffing and Gravy

 When covering the turkey with the yogurt, lift the skin from the flesh on top and allow the mixture to be on the flesh all over, and then put skin back in place.
 This process is messy, so get the aprons out.

 Pour the mixture into the cavity, and allow it to pool in there, and into the legs and thigh gashes.
 The overnight marinate is crucial.
-Put the turkey and all the rest of the marinade in double lined large oven bags for turkeys, available at most supermarkets.
+Put the turkey and all the rest of the marinade in a large oven bag for turkeys, available at most supermarkets.

 Preheat the oven to 475 and prepare the stuffing for the bird.